-First, we combine the method of artificial barriers from Section~\ref{sec:artBarr} with a modification of the classical projected Euler--Maruyama (PEM) scheme for RSDEs applied to the RSDE with modified coefficients in~\eqref{eq:RmodSDE}.
+In this section, we combine the method of artificial barriers from Section~\ref{sec:artBarr} with a modification of the classical projected Euler--Maruyama (PEM) scheme for RSDEs applied to the RSDE with modified coefficients in~\eqref{eq:RmodSDE}.
 We call the resulting scheme the Artificial Barriers EM scheme and abbreviate it as ABEM.
-We first introduce the ABEM scheme and then we show that the ABEM scheme satisfy Assumption~\ref{ass:BPRSDEscheme} in Section~\ref{sec:artBarr}.
-It will then follow that the scheme is boundary-preserving and converges to the solution $X$ of the considered SDE~\eqref{eq:SDE}, by Theorem~\ref{th:BPschemeConv}.
+We first introduce the ABEM scheme, and then we show that the ABEM scheme satisfy Assumption~\ref{ass:BPRSDEscheme} in Section~\ref{sec:artBarr}.
+We can from this conclude that the scheme is boundary-preserving and converges to the solution $X$ of the considered SDE~\eqref{eq:SDE}, by Theorem~\ref{th:BPschemeConv}.
 We remark that the standard projected EM (PEM) scheme applied to the SDE in~\eqref{eq:SDE} is non-strict boundary-preserving, meaning that the approximations might hit the boundary $\partial D$.
-Non-strict boundary-preservation is particularly problematic in our considered cases where both $f$ and $g$ typically have zeros at the boundary, since such schemes would forever remain at the boundary once it hits it.
+A non-strict boundary-preserving numerical scheme is particularly problematic in our considered cases where both $f$ and $g$ typically have zeros at the boundary, since such a scheme would forever remain at the boundary once it hits it.

 $L^{p}(\Omega)$-convergence of order $1/2-$ of the PEM scheme for RSDEs is a known result in the literature (see, for example, \cite{MR1357657} for the case $p=2$).
-We show in this section that this is also true for the ABEM scheme for the RSDEs in~\eqref{eq:RmodSDE} and that the $L^{p}(\Omega)$-error constant can be taken to be independent of $N$, and hence the ABEM scheme satisfy Assumption~\ref{ass:BPRSDEscheme}.
+We show in this section that this is also true for the ABEM scheme for the RSDEs in~\eqref{eq:RmodSDE} and that the constants for the moment bounds and the $L^{p}(\Omega)$-error can be taken to be independent of $N$ and $\Delta t$, and hence the ABEM scheme satisfy Assumption~\ref{ass:BPRSDEscheme}.

-Let $\Pi_{N} : \mathbb{R} \to \CDDN$ denote the projection onto $\CDDN$ defined by
+Let $\Pi_{N} : \mathbb{R} \to \CDDN$ denote the projection onto $\CDDN$, defined by